anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 When using this variant of CMP, the following requirements SHALL be observed:

-* For proof of possession, the approach defined in the Lightweight CMP Profile
+* For proof-of-possession, the approach defined in the Lightweight CMP Profile
   {{I-D.ietf-lamps-lightweight-cmp-profile}} section 4.1.1 (based on CRMF)
   or 4.1.4 (based on PCKS#10) SHALL be applied.

-* Proof of identity SHALL be provided by using signature-based protection of the certificate request message as outlined in section 3.2. of {{I-D.ietf-lamps-lightweight-cmp-profile}}.
+* proof-of-identity SHALL be provided by using signature-based protection of the certificate request message as outlined in section 3.2. of {{I-D.ietf-lamps-lightweight-cmp-profile}}.